 Indicate the UNM master’s degree you seek.
-A list of degrees and major codes is provided at the end of these guidelines.
+Indicate the appropriate degrees and Banner major code.
 If you are seeking dual degrees, list both.
-Please print and be accurate.

 Subdivision (concentration, emphasis, etc).
 If you are pursuing a concentration/emphasis within your major, list it here.

 Minor.
-Transcripted minors are only available from graduate programs that have approved minors on file at GS.
-If you are declaring a transcripted minor, you must complete a “Transcripted Minor” form and have it approved by your major and minor departments and GS.
-The transcripted minor form should accompany the Program of Studies for final approval by GS.
+Transcripted minors are only available from graduate programs that have approved minors on file at Graduate Studies.
+If you are declaring a transcripted minor, you must complete a “Transcripted Minor” form and have it approved by your major and minor departments and Graduate Studies.
+The Transcripted Minor form should accompany the Program of Studies for final approval by Graduate Studies.

 Plan I (thesis) or Plan II (non-thesis).
-Choose Plan I if you are writing a thesis, Plan II if you are taking an exam, doing a project or writing a professional paper that serves as a comprehensive examination.
+Choose Plan I if you are writing a thesis; choose Plan II if you are taking an exam, doing a project or writing a professional paper that serves as a comprehensive examination.

 Semester and year you expect to complete requirements.
-Projected date of graduation.
+List your projected date of graduation.
 This can be changed without penalty.
-Further paperwork will be required at the time of graduation (see GS Graduation Checklist).
+Further paperwork will be required at the time of graduation.